kellykindla/FinalProject/README.md

 ### Questions Revisited:
 #### Can we predict, based on crime data, the price of a house in Austin?
-Our initial Multiple Linear Regression attempted to solve this question based on crime data alone.
+Our initial Multiple Linear Regression model attempted to solve this question based on crime data alone.
 For this initial analysis we used the count of crimes and the time the crime occurred as the only independent variables to predict our dependent variable, the latest listing price.
-This model was not successful alone and resulted in an adjusted r-squraed score of 0.38.
+This model was not successful alone and resulted in an adjusted R-squraed score of 0.38.
 With more research, we found that we could not confidently predict the latest listing price based on crime data alone, we did need additional housing variables.
-Using more variables resulted in our final adjusted r-squared score of 0.728 and we found the following coefficients related to the crime data.
+Using more variables resulted in our final adjusted R-squared score of 0.734 and we found the following coefficients related to the crime data.

 <img width="633" alt="crimeresults_MLM" src="https://user-images.githubusercontent.com/92558842/162084589-115456b1-e030-4788-b9aa-958e8d6db7e2.png">